I love to review and share our adventures, which include running/racing, backpacking, camping, road trips, traveling, especially cruising.

 Hit the Barton's Distillery in Bardstown

-If you go to any of the locations on this list, please comment below and tell me about your experience!
+If you go one or more of the locations listed, please comment below and tell me about your experience!

 Driving Directions for the Kentucky Bourbon Trail (Day 1)